The influence of baryons on low-mass haloes: Simulation Details

 \section{Simulation Details}

 To investigate baryonic effects on the properties of mini-haloes we concentrate on three high-resolution zoom simulations with the \textsc{\MakeLowercase{GADGET-4}} code \citep{Springel2020}.
-We adopt the same cosmological model parameters and generate initial conditions using the same methods as \citet{Wang2020} for the {\sc vvv} project.
-The {\sc vvv} simulations, which model dark matter only, consist of a single $\Lambda$CDM simulation of a cosmological volume $737.79\ \mathrm{Mpc}$ on a side (the L0 volume), and a nested series of zoom simulations within L0 that target smaller and smaller low-density regions (the L1-L8 volumes).
+We adopt the same cosmological model parameters and generate initial conditions using the same methods as \citet{Wang2020} for the { VVV}-project.
+The { VVV} simulations, which model dark matter only, consist of a single $\Lambda$CDM simulation of a cosmological volume $737.79\ \mathrm{Mpc}$ on a side (the L0 volume), and a nested series of zoom simulations within L0 that target smaller and smaller low-density regions (the L1-L8 volumes).
+In order to be able to simulate the formation of the population of present-day haloes over 20 orders of magnitude in mass with a reasonable computational cost, the strategy adopted in { VVV} was to zoom into voids.
+This, by construction, excludes the most massive virialized objects in the zoom region, reducing the computational expense dramatically.
 A visual representation of this set-up is shown in Figure~1 of \citet{Wang2020}.
 Each of these nested zoom simulations contains a core region that can be simulated all the way to redshift zero without being contaminated by heavier particles.
-For the current paper it proved convenient to reuse a set of initial conditions created for the {\sc vvv} project.
+For the current paper it proved convenient to reuse a set of initial conditions created for the { VVV} project.
 We took a region called `L3-pilot' which is located within the L2 core region.
-The high-resolution region of the L3-pilot initial conditions is close both in size and in position to the L3 volume, but it has a particle mass that is 64 times larger than in the {\sc vvv}-L3 simulation.
+The high-resolution region of the L3-pilot initial conditions is close both in size and in position to the L3 volume, but it has a particle mass that is 64 times larger than in the { VVV}-L3 simulation.

 In Table \ref{tab:table1}, we list the parameters of our three simulations: dark matter only (DM hereafter, identical to the original L3-pilot); dark matter plus non-radiative primordial gas (NR), and dark matter plus primordial gas that is heated by reionization and able to cool through atomic cooling (RI).
 We take the DM simulation as the fiducial simulation to compare against.
 The initial conditions for the NR simulation is generated from the DM initial conditions using a feature of the \textsc{\MakeLowercase{GADGET-4}} code that splits each high-resolution dark matter particle into a dark matter particle with less mass and a gas particle.
 We set the initial gas temperature to 245 K according to the fitting formula provided by \citet{Tseliakhovich&Hirata2010} evaluated at our starting redshift of 127.
 We adopt a smoothed particle hydrodynamics (SPH) neighbour number, $N_\mathrm{sph}=64$, and the artificial viscosity constant, $\alpha_\mathrm{sph}=1$.
 The RI simulation further includes radiative cooling \citep{Katz1996} and photoheating by a uniform UV/X-ray background from galaxies and quasars \citep{Haardt&Madau1996}.
 The \textsc{\MakeLowercase{GADGET-4}} code implements cooling and heating assuming ionisation equilibrium at all times.
 The UV background is turned on at redshift six triggering prompt reionization of hydrogen at that redshift.
 Since atomic cooling has virtually no effect before reionization (the temperature of almost all gas is well below $10^4\ \mathrm{K}$), we adapt a snapshot of the NR simulation at $z=10$ as the initial condition for the RI simulation.
 Baryonic processes such as star formation and stellar feedback are not included, since the minimum halo mass for star formation is $\sim 3 \times 10^{8}\ \mathrm{M_\odot}$ \citep{Benitez-Llambay&Frenk2020}, which is above the mass range present in our simulations.